cisagov/cool-images-assessment-images/README.md

 [![GitHub Build Status](https://github.com/cisagov/cool-images-assessment-images/workflows/build/badge.svg)](https://github.com/cisagov/cool-images-assessment-images/actions)

-Terraform code to create a role related to the creation of and access to an S3 bucket to house assessment images in the Images account in the COOL.
+Terraform code to create the resources necessary to provide an S3 bucket to house assessment images.
+This includes an S3 bucket in the Images account, a role to manage the bucket, and a policy to allow read access when accessing the bucket through the VPC in the Shared Services account.

 ## Pre-requisites ##